-Last season saw Rachel Kelly earn acclaim as Nerone (Agrippina) with the Irish Chamber Orchestra under Jonathan Cohen, make a company debut as Nancy (Albert Herring) with Maggio Musicale Fiorentino and create the role of Catherine (The Devil Inside) for Scottish Opera, subsequently on tour in the UK and Canada.
-A performance of Jomelli’s little-known Il vologeso with Classical Opera and Ian Page gave Rachel Kelly an opportunity to shine in the title role, and she joined Orchestre de Chambre de Paris and Christopher Franklin as Teresa (La sonnambula) at Paris’ Théâtre des Champs-Elysées.
-After impressing him in Operalia, Rachel Kelly was invited to make a special guest appearance alongside Plácido Domingo in concert at Dublin’s 3Arena.
+Recent opera highlights include Idamante (Idomeneo) for Opera di Firenze, Donna Elvira (Don Giovanni) with Northern Ireland Opera, Nerone (Agrippina) with the Irish Chamber Orchestra under Jonathan Cohen, and she created the role of Catherine (The Devil Inside) for Scottish Opera, subsequently on tour in the UK and Canada.
+Rachel Kelly made her debut at Maggio Musicale Fiorentino as Nancy (Albert Herring) and she made her Glyndebourne Festival Opera debut last season as Annio (La clemenza di Tito).
+In concert she has appeared in the title role of Jomelli’s little-known Il vologeso with Classical Opera conducted by Ian Page, she’s sung the role of Sesto (Giulio Cesare) with Christian Curnyn and the Early Opera Company, she joined Orchestre de Chambre de Paris and Christopher Franklin as Teresa (La sonnambula) at Paris’ Théâtre des Champs-Élysées and she appeared as Idamante with the CBSO under Mirga Gražinytė-Tyla.
+She has appeared with the Ulster Orchestra under Jac van Steen, RTÉ National Symphony Orchestra under Matthew Halls, Danish National Symphony Orchestra under Laurence Equilbey, and CBSO under John Wilson.
+After impressing him in Operalia, Rachel Kelly was invited to make ThérèseThérèsea special guest appearance alongside Plácido Domingo in concert at Dublin’s 3Arena.

-A native of Ireland, Rachel Kelly studied at the Royal Irish Academy of Music, London’s Royal Academy of Music and the National Opera Studio, and she has taken master classes with Sir Antonio Pappano, Sir Mark Elder, Dame Kiri Te Kanawa, Ann Murray, Ileana Cotrubas and Sir Thomas Allen.
+A native of Ireland, Rachel Kelly studied at the Royal Irish Academy of Music, London’s Royal Academy of Music and the National Opera Studio.
+She has taken master classes with Sir Antonio Pappano, Sir Mark Elder, Dame Kiri Te Kanawa, Ann Murray, Ileana Cotrubaș and Sir Thomas Allen.